Nancy Springer

-She released her first Enola Holmes book in 2006 and followed by 7 sequels in the series.
+She released her first Enola Holmes book in 2006 and followed by 9 sequels in the series.
 Her other series include The Book of the Isle fantasy series and the Tales of Rowan Hood.
-The Enola Holmes Mysteries was adapted in 2020 as the Netflix film Enola Holmes and a 2022 sequel Enola Holmes 2.
+The Enola Holmes Mysteries was adapted into the Netflix films Enola Holmes (2020), its 2022 sequel Enola Holmes 2, and the 2026 threequel Enola Holmes 3.

 Life and career

 Nancy Springer was born in Montclair, New Jersey to Harry E. and Helen Connor, moving to Gettysburg, Pennsylvania with her family when she was thirteen.

 As a child, she read a lot about King Arthur and his Round Table and Robin Hood and had often read and reread Sherlock Holmes.
 She was raised to "speak grammatically" and is well versed with Victorian literature.
-Her parents were born in 1906 and 1909.
 Her two older brothers had left the family for college by the time she began adolescence.
 Her mother was a professional artist, who painted oil portraits of pets.
 Springer was 14 when her mother's health began to deteriorate due to cancer, menopause and an early-onset form of Alzheimer's.
 Her parents had purchased a motel, which she helped work.

 She remained in Pennsylvania for forty-six years, raising two children, Jonathan Paul (born in 1974) and Nora Lynn (born in 1978), by her first husband Joel Springer, a minister and fine art photographer.
 They were divorced in 1996.
 She met her second husband, Jaime Fernando Pinto, in 1999, while she was working in a no-kill animal shelter.
 In 2007, they moved to Bonifay, Florida, in a secluded part of the Florida panhandle, a place conducive to her hobbies of birdwatching, horseback riding and fishing, and his love of aviation.